Do the preparation task first. Then read the article and do the exercises to check your understanding.

 What often happens in the case of a hung parliament is that one large party will join up with a smaller party to form a coalition.
 By doing this, they exclude the main opposition and still have power – although it is now shared between the two coalition parties.

 Young people and politics

-All British citizens over 18 can vote in General Elections.
+All British citizens over the age of 18 can vote in general elections.
 Some people think that young people in Britain are apathetic and don't care about politics.
-About 37% of 18- to 24-year-olds voted in the 2005 General Election.
-This number rose to 44% in the 2010 General Election.
+About 43% of 18- to 24-year-olds voted in the 2015 general election.
 The overall turnout is usually around 65% of the population.

 This is what some young people said about British politics.

-General Elections are held approximately every five years.
+General elections are held approximately every five years.
 Will more young people decide to vote in the next election?
-We'll have to wait until 2020 to find out.
+We'll have to wait and see.